Born, reborn. Films reviewed: Spark, Wilfred Buck, Babes

 Wri/Dir: Mickey Reece

 Sister Agnes (Hayley McFarland) is a young nun in a convent whose birthday celebration turns into a disaster.
 Now he’s tied to her bed, foaming at the mouth and speaking in strange otherworldly voices.
 What is going on?Enter Father Donoghue (Ben Hall).
 He’s a grizzled priest with a shady past, but also many successful exorcisms under his belt.
 And he takes a newby with him, the devout Benjamin (Jake Horowitz) a divinity student who has yet to take his vows.
 Father Donoghue doesn’t believe that they’re actually possessed, just that they think they are.
 And only the elaborate song and dance of an exorcism will allow them to give it up.
 At the convent, Mother Superior (Mary Buss) a stickler for rules, is much less enthusiastic.
-She’s not comfortable with men under her roof, especially a young one without a priest’s collar.
-But she allows it to proceed.
-And the routine exorcism takes an unexpected turn.
+She’s not comfortable with men under her roof,

 The story picks up with Sister Agnes’s friend Sister Mary (Molly C. Quinn).
 She left the convent after the incident.
 Now she works at two jobs — a convenience store and a laundromat, —and is trying to live a normal life.
 But she doesn’t know what to do or how to act.
 Can she keep the faith?
 Matters aren’t helped when she meets a cynical stand up comic at a local dive bar (Sean Gunn).
 Can he teach her what she needs to know?